MicrosoftDocs/cloud-adoption-framework/docs/migrate/assess/evaluate.md

 You can then use the information provided to estimate the bandwidth considerations for your migration.
 Common steps for this include:

-- Calculate the total storage for all VMs to be replicated during the iterations leading up to a release.
+- **Total storage**: Calculate the total storage for all VMs to be replicated during the iterations leading up to a release.
-- Calculate the drift or change rate of storage for all VMs to be replicated during the iterations leading up to a release.
+- **Drift or change rate**: Calculate the drift or change rate of storage for all VMs to be replicated during the iterations leading up to a release.
-- Calculate the bandwidth requirements needed for each iteration by summing total storage and drift.
+- **Bandwidth requirements**: Calculate the bandwidth requirements needed for each iteration by summing total storage and drift.
-- Calculate unused bandwidth available on the current network to validate per iteration alignment.
+- **Unused bandwidth**: Calculate unused bandwidth available on the current network to validate per iteration alignment.
-- Document bandwidth needed to reach anticipated migration velocity.
-If any remediation is required to provide necessary bandwidth, notify the team responsible for remediation activities.
+- **Migration velocity bandwidth**: Document bandwidth needed to reach anticipated migration velocity.
+If any remediation is required to provide necessary bandwidth, notify the team responsible for [remediation activities](../deploy/remediate.md).

 > [!NOTE]
 > Total storage directly affects bandwidth requirements during initial replication.
 However, storage drift continues from the point of replication until release.
 This means that drift has a cumulative effect on available bandwidth.